06 – Buildings, Energy Use + Carbon

 The Design and Construction industry has rightly focused on energy use reductions for decades: our clients pay directly for energy consumption, and it has been a good proxy for operational carbon emissions.
 However, with goals of carbon neutrality we now need to also understand and demand that the energy supply also meets our clients’ needs.
 Since roughly three-quarters of electricity is used at buildings in the US (and more is likely as EVs become commonplace) we need to have a commensurate voice in the supply of low-carbon energy sources.

-As this post will show, it is nearly impossible to consume only renewable energy at all hours of the day, a basic requirement for carbon neutrality.
-While many corporations are buying 100% renewable power on an annual basis, a handful of companies (such as Google) are trying to match time of use to renewable purchases, currently a very challenging goal.
+It is nearly impossible to consume only renewable energy at all hours of the year, a basic requirement for carbon neutrality.
+While many corporations are buying 100% renewable power on an annual basis, a handful of companies (such as Google) are trying to match the time of day that renewable energy is generated (and purchased) to the time energy is used in each market, currently a very challenging goal.

 Several things have changed in the last decade that mean we need to understand both energy and carbon emissions: